 Institutes and Projects

-Chair of Gender Studies Minor Steering Committee, Wabash College.
+Chair of Philosophy and Gender Studies Minor Steering Committee, Wabash College.

 Member of the APA Committee on Lectures, Publications and Research.
 Chair of the subcommittee on the APA / PDC Prize for Excellence and Innovation in Philosophy Programs.